GenesysGo/docs-shadow-cloud/wield/README.md

 ## **Q: Where can I rent a server to run a Wield Node?**
 A: Most cloud providers offer suitable instances for running a Wield Node.
 Digital Ocean is a solid standard for comparison, but always ensure the provider meets the system requirements for running a node.

-## **Q: If I have no experience with Linux or running nodes, can I still set up a Wield Node?**
-A: Yes, with a willingness to learn and some research, such as consulting YouTube tutorials or using resources like ChatGPT for Linux guidance, you can set up a node.
-The community and engineering team are also available to help with questions.

 ## **Q: What should I do if I encounter unfamiliar terms or need further assistance?**
 A: Don't hesitate to ask for clarification or assistance in the support channel.
 The community and the core engineering team are there to help you through the process.